Kathleen Hamm

 Kathleen M. Hamm (born February 2, 1963) is an American lawyer, federal regulator and fintech and cybersecurity expert, formerly a board member of the Public Company Accounting Oversight Board, and Counselor to the Deputy Secretary of the U.S. Department of Treasury for cyber policy and financial regulation.
 In April 2021, her alma mater, University at Buffalo School of Management, named her Accountant of the Year.

-Hamm was the Global Leader of Securities and Fintech Services and Senior Strategic Adviser on Cyber Solutions to the Chief Executive Officer of Promontory Financial Group, a wholly owned subsidiary of IBM.
-She is a pioneer in developing processes to embed regulatory requirements and cybersecurity into business operations and controls, changing how business systems are developed and improving their consumer protection.
-She also is a strong commentator on the opportunities and risks that emerging technology, such as artificial intelligence, presents to cybersecurity and ways that government and regulators may respond.
+Hamm was the global leader of securities and fintech services and senior strategic adviser on cyber solutions to the chief executive officer of Promontory Financial Group, a wholly owned subsidiary of IBM.
+She specializes in developing processes to embed regulatory requirements and cybersecurity into business operations and controls, changing how business systems are developed and improving their consumer protection.
+She also is a commentator on the opportunities and risks that emerging technology, such as artificial intelligence, presents to cybersecurity and ways that government and regulators may respond.

 After leaving public service, Hamm established Pearl Advisory Group, LLC.
 She has served on the boards of several companies, including the Long-Term Stock Exchange, Inc., an exchange focusing on long-term value creation.
 She also is trustee and chair of the audit committee of the University of Buffalo Foundation, Inc., and chair of the Dean's Advisory Council for the University at Buffalo School of Management, SUNY.